-There are different types of donated kidneys that you can choose from.
-Some may have shorter wait times.
-You can choose more than one kind to have a better chance of getting a kidney faster.
+There are various types of kidneys available for donation, some of which have shorter wait times.
+Some kidneys take less time to get than others.
+You can choose which kinds you are willing to accept.
+If you are open to more than one kind, you may get a kidney sooner.
 Each kidney has a score called KDPI (Kidney Donor Profile Index).
 The score is between 0 and 100 and tells you how long the kidney might work.
 It’s better if the KDPI score is lower.

 The KDPI measures how well a kidney works.
 It helps figure out how long a kidney from a dead donor may work after a transplant.

 Doctors put some details about the person who gave the kidney into a computer to calculate the KDPI.
 These details include:

 Usually, these kidneys work for 12 years.
 But, it could take a while to get a kidney with a low KDPI.
 Sometimes, you might not get one at all because it depends on your spot on the waitlist.